wildwestrom/track-geometry-notebooks/README.md

 2. Run `direnv allow` to set up the development environment
 3. The project will automatically load the correct environment when you enter the directory

+The user will have a marimo notebook open to run and view code changes.

 ## License

 GNU General Public License version 3